 These methods include:

 - Adjuvant Therapy.
 Doctors prescribe radiation after the patient has surgery.
 In an extrapleural pneumonectomy, the cancer-affected lung is removed.
-A doctor directs radiation at the area where the lung used to be.
+A doctor directs radiation at the area where the cancer used to be.
 Doctors avoid radiation exposure to the healthy lung.
-In a lung-sparing P/D, a radiologist delivers radiation the area where cancer used to be.
-The radiologist tries to avoid damaging the spared lung.
 Research has shown that radiation after surgery may double your survival time.

 - Neoadjuvant Therapy.
 Doctors also give radiation before surgery.
-The purpose of this is to reduce the size of tumors.
-This can make surgery more successful.
+The purpose of this is to reduce the size of tumors, which can make surgery more successful.

 - Palliative Relief of Pain.
 Radiation has the capacity to relieve cancer pain.
 It’s often used this way in patients whose cancer has spread to the lymph nodes or to the chest wall itself.
 About half of all people will have a decrease in these symptoms after receiving radiation treatments.
 Relieved symptoms include shortness of breath and pain.
 Patients can get radiation any time after surgery if pain arises from tumor recurrence.

 - Prevention of Seeding.
 Mesothelioma spreads along surgical incisions and biopsy sites.
 This is called seeding.
 Up to half of all patients have seeding after a surgical procedure.
-Researchers have discovered that directing radiation at these areas decreases seeding.
-This is still a little bit controversial.
-Some studies have shown radiation to be ineffective in the prevention of seeding.
+There is some evidence that directing radiation at these areas decreases seeding, though this treatment is controversial as research is inconclusive.
 If seeding does occur, radiation can decrease the pain of cancerous nodules.

 Types of Radiation